 Immunization ProcessToggle More Info

-The student will provide immunization documents from other institutions/offices or the FGCU Immunization History Form at least 72 business hours PRIOR to class registration.
-The documents will be reviewed and determined complete or not by the immunization staff within 72 business hours after receiving them.
+The student will upload the required immunization documents at least 72 business hours PRIOR to class registration to the SHS Portal.
+The documents will be reviewed and determined complete or not by the immunization staff within 72 business hours.

 If the documents are determined complete by the staff, students Immunization hold will be cleared and he/she will be able to register for classes.

-If the documents are incomplete (see "requirements" above) the staff will update the “Immunization Hold” with a current date and the reason.
-Students may view the hold reason through their Gulfline account "hold screen".
+If the documents are incomplete (see "requirements" above) the staff will update the “Immunization Hold” with a current date and the reason and/or you will receive a "secured message" through your SHS portal.
+Students may view the specific hold reason through their Gulfline account "hold screen" in the "reason" box.

 To View Holds